nVent Electric (NYSE:NVT) Issues FY22 Earnings Guidance

 nVent Electric (NYSE:NVT – Get Rating) issued an update on its FY22 earnings guidance on Friday morning.
 The company provided EPS guidance of $2.30-2.32 for the period, compared to the consensus EPS estimate of $2.22.
 The company issued revenue guidance of +16-17% yr/yr to $2.855-2.88 billion, compared to the consensus revenue estimate of $2.82 billion.

 nVent Electric (NYSE:NVT – Get Rating) last announced its earnings results on Friday, October 28th.
-The company reported $0.66 EPS for the quarter, topping the consensus estimate of $0.59 by $0.07.
-The company had revenue of $745.20 million for the quarter, compared to analysts’ expectations of $711.50 million. nVent Electric had a net margin of 10.57% and a return on equity of 14.02%.
-Equities analysts forecast that nVent Electric will post 2.31 earnings per share for the current year.
+The company reported $0.66 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.59 by $0.07. nVent Electric had a return on equity of 14.02% and a net margin of 10.57%.
+The company had revenue of $745.20 million for the quarter, compared to analyst estimates of $711.50 million.
+On average, research analysts expect that nVent Electric will post 2.31 earnings per share for the current year.

-NVT has been the subject of several recent analyst reports.
-Loop Capital initiated coverage on shares of nVent Electric in a research report on Friday, October 7th.
-They set a hold rating and a $34.00 price objective for the company.
-Barclays boosted their price objective on shares of nVent Electric from $47.00 to $49.00 and gave the company an overweight rating in a research report on Monday.
-Finally, Royal Bank of Canada upped their target price on nVent Electric from $38.00 to $41.00 and gave the stock an outperform rating in a research note on Monday.
-One research analyst has rated the stock with a hold rating and four have given a buy rating to the company.
-According to MarketBeat.com, nVent Electric currently has a consensus rating of Moderate Buy and an average target price of $41.40.
+A number of research analysts have recently weighed in on NVT shares.
+Barclays increased their price objective on nVent Electric from $47.00 to $49.00 and gave the company an overweight rating in a report on Monday.
+Royal Bank of Canada increased their price objective on nVent Electric from $38.00 to $41.00 and gave the company an outperform rating in a report on Monday.
+Finally, Loop Capital started coverage on nVent Electric in a report on Friday, October 7th.
+They set a hold rating and a $34.00 target price on the stock.
+One research analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
+Based on data from MarketBeat, the company currently has an average rating of Moderate Buy and a consensus price target of $41.40.

 nVent Electric Company Profile